Trigger Point Release | Shoulder Pain | Rhomboids

 Trigger points in the Rhomboid muscles will typically cause pain around the scapula and in the area between the scapula and the spine

 Assessing Scapula Pain and Treating Trigger Points in the Rhomboids - Paul Townley

-Trigger Points in the Rhomboids are mostly associated with chronic poor posture.
+Trigger Points in the Rhomboids are often associated with chronic poor posture

 [Greek rhomboiedes, parallelogram- shaped with oblique angles (and only the opposite sides equal); Latin minor, smaller; major, larger]